bhargav933/pipeline_syntax/README.md

 # pipeline_syntax

-These all are basic syntacx of Jenkins pipeline script that used in many ways.
+These all are basic syntaxs of Jenkins pipeline Declarative script that used in many ways.